.jpeg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25/rs=h:500,cg:true)

 Professor Emeritus, University of North Texas

-Nancy Nelson, who received her PhD in Education from the University of Texas at Austin, has also published as Nancy Nelson Spivey.
-She is Professor Emeritus at Louisiana State University (LSU) and also at the University of North Texas (UNT).
-At LSU, she was Elena and Albert LeBlanc Endowed Professor and Director of the LSU Writing Project.
-At UNT, she was Department Chair and Meadows Endowed Chair for Excellence in Education.
-She served on the faculty of the College of William and Mary, Texas A&M University-Corpus Christi, and also Carnegie Mellon University, where she was affiliated with the national Center for the Study of Writing and Literacy.
+Nancy Nelson, who received her PhD in Education from the University of Texas at Austin, continues her longtime career as a scholar and educator.
+She publishes as Nancy Nelson but has also published as Nancy Nelson Spivey.
+Her current positions are Elena and Albert LeBlanc Endowed Professor Emeritus at Louisiana State University and Professor Emeritus at the University of North Texas.
+In addition to these universities, she has served on the faculty of the College of William and Mary, Texas A&M University-Corpus Christi, and also